hzi-bifo/MI-TIP/README.md

 ## MI-TIP: MIcrobial Tree Inference Pipeline
 #### Introduction
 MI-TIP is a pipeline to compute a tree of bacterial population without precomputed genomic sequences.
+To conduct the pipeline, only one single command is required.
+All the options required by the pipeline can be editted in an independent file, helping to review and reproduce results with the same method and data.
 #### Dependencies
 - samtools (1.3.1),bcftools (1.3.1), and htslib (1.3.1) https://github.com/samtools
 Li H, A statistical framework for SNP calling, mutation discovery, association mapping and population genetical parameter estimation from sequencing data.
 Bioinformatics.
 2011 Nov 1;27(21):2987-93.
 Epub 2011 Sep 8.
 [PMID: 21903627]